Home Page

 Offered spring.
 Prereq., Art and Media Arts majors only.
 This course is targeted at the Integrated Digital Media student and introduces fundamental concepts, principles and practices of digital sound recording and editing.
 This will enable students to expand their aesthetic by integrating their sonic and visual creative work.
 Level: Undergraduate-Graduate

 Offered autumn and spring.
-Restricted to Art and Media Arts majors.
+Restricted to Art, Media Arts, and Game Design & Interactive Media majors.
 Research and exploration of contemporary film, video, digital art and design.
 Focus on areas of student research both in commercial and non-commercial venues and styles.
 Level: Undergraduate

 Gen Ed Attributes: Writing in the Disciplines